nexusformat/definitions/manual/source/classes/contributed_definitions/icme-structure.rst

         A specific example of an application definition for documenting the configuration and results respectively of a computer simulation with the grain growth level-set-based model GraGLeS.

-    :ref:`NXmicrostructure_imm_config`, :ref:`NXmicrostructure_imm_results`:
-        A specific example of an application definition for documenting the configuration and results respectively of a computer simulation with the legacy microstructure synthesizer developed at the Institut für Metallkunde und Metallphysik in Aachen.